rust-lang/rust-by-example/src/vec/input.md

 Vectors are re-sizable arrays, like slices their size is not known at compile time, and they can be grow or shrink at anytime.
-A vectors is represented using 3 words: a pointer to the data, its length and its capacity.
+A vector is represented using 3 words: a pointer to the data, its length and its capacity.
 The capacity indicates how much memory is reserved for the vector, the vector can grow as long as the length is smaller than the capacity, when this threshold needs to